 On Board During an Overboard Emergency

-Cruise ship crews make every effort to keep passengers from being upset during a man overboard alarm.
-While the saving of life will take precedence, few activities are disrupted and many trivia contests, comedy shows, craft projects, meals and other activities will continue as normal while the designated crew members attend to their emergency duties.
+Cruise ship crews make every effort to keep passengers from being upset during an overboard alarm.
+While the saving of life will take precedence, few activities are disrupted and many trivia contests, comedy shows, craft projects, meals, and other activities will continue as normal while the designated crew members attend to their emergency duties.

 If the overboard incident is suspected but cannot be verified, a headcount or other accounting of passengers and crew will take place.
-Passengers may be called by deck, cabin type or by some other organizational means to have their identification checked and shipboard cards scanned.
+Passengers may be called by deck, cabin type, or by some other organizational means to have their identification checked and shipboard cards scanned.

 When this happens, passengers may be offered some minor compensation, especially if they had purchased shore tours, but such compensation is not guaranteed.
 If the overall itinerary is not affected, no compensation is usually offered because the ship’s activities did remain as normal as possible.

 Understanding Overboard Accidents

 While it may seem there are frequent overboard emergencies from cruises, there are many safeguards in place to prevent these accidents.
 Furthermore, there have never been documented cases of passengers or crew members being blown or swept overboard by poor weather, or of minor accidents – a trip and fall, for example – resulting in going overboard.

 There are only 20-30 man overboard incidents reported each year, meaning that for every incident, approximately 1,000,000 passengers safely sail on cruise ships.
-Every one of those passengers can feel confident that cruise lines have excellent safety and emergency procedures in place should there ever be a need for a man overboard alarm.
+Every one of those passengers can feel confident that cruise lines have excellent safety and emergency procedures in place should there ever be a need for an overboard alarm.